 Critical area buffers serve several purposes: moderate runoff volume and flow rates; reduce fine sediment accumulation from erosion; remove waterborne contaminants such as excess nutrients, synthetic chemicals (e.g., pesticides, oils, and greases), and metals; provide shade for surface water temperature moderation; and provide wildlife habitat next to the critical area.

-The higher the functions and values of the critical area or land use intensity proposed, the greater the buffer required to protect those functions and values.
+The higher the functions and values of the critical area, the greater the buffer required to protect those functions and values.

 What is a critical area buffer modification?

-A critical area buffer may be proposed to be reduced through a City permit by buffer width averaging (total square foot of buffer area is maintained but may be reduced in one area and enlarged in another area).
+A critical area buffer may be reduced through a City permit by buffer width averaging (total square foot of buffer area is maintained but may be reduced in one area and enlarged in another area).